Samwelabuyeka/ENola/README.md

 ## 🚧 Project Status

-OpenDevin is currently a work in progress, but you can already run the alpha version to see the end-to-end system in action.
+Caren is currently a work in progress, but you can already run the alpha version to see the end-to-end system in action.
 The project team is actively working on the following key milestones:

 - **UI**: Developing a user-friendly interface, including a chat interface, a shell demonstrating commands, and a web browser.
 - **Architecture**: Building a stable agent framework with a robust backend that can read, write, and run simple commands.